parfaitementweb/wordpress-starter-theme/README.md

     <img src="{{ asset('/images/logo.png') }}" />`

 ## Classic Editor.
-Goodby Gutenberg.
+Goodbye Gutenberg.
 Using the following command, you can download and install the [Classic Editor plugin](https://wordpress.org/plugins/classic-editor/) in your Wordpress default plugins folder.
 >You still need to manually activate the plugin in the Plugins page.